5jt/dyalog-cookbook/manuscript/06-Debugging-EXEs.md

 * The optional left argument defaults to 0.
 If it is 1 then the function waits for Ride to hook on.

-* In this specific case we pass a reference to `Config` as argument to `CheckForRide`.
+* In this specific case we pass a reference to `Config` as an argument to `CheckForRide`.
 For two reasons:
   * `CheckForRide` really needs `Config`.
   * We have nothing else to pass but we don’t want niladic functions around (except in very special circumstances).